etingertal/xray-cli/README.md

     * M2_HOME environment variable is needed to be set
     * JFrog CLI configuration should be set with an Access Token
 * Artifactory (7.21.3 and above) & Xray (3.29.0 and above) working installation
-* Optional
 * Maven - for compiling & packaging the Java sample project ("petclinic")

 ## Usage